mvysny/mvysny.github.io/_posts/2022-5-14-java-antipatterns.md

    * see [Karibu-Testing+PolymerTemplates](https://github.com/mvysny/karibu-testing/tree/master/karibu-testing-v10#polymer-templates--lit-templates)
    * `@Id`-mapped elements within a vaadin-dialog template are not properly initialized.
 (TODO github ticket link)
 * Use Component-oriented approach over MVP
-* Avoid EventBus unless your app is highly asynchronous in nature
+* Avoid EventBus unless your app is highly asynchronous in nature.
+Otherwise it will be hard for you to reason about code flow (since it's hard/impossible to tell which observers will react to given event).
 * Use TestBench for happy-flow testing, use Karibu-Testing for everything else
 * Create a reusable set of Java layouts such as GreyDetailsPane; then create a view called Sampler which demoes all layouts and proper ways to use components.
 This creates a go-to posterboy recipes